Adam Hollioake: Cricketing career

-Although born in Australia, both Adam and brother Ben learned their cricket at the Hong Kong Cricket Club Junior Gappers during the time their father John was working in Hong Kong and at wesley College in Perth.
+Although born in Australia, both Adam and brother Ben learned their cricket at the Hong Kong Cricket Club Junior Gappers during the time their father John was working in Hong Kong and at Wesley College in Perth.
 Hollioake was offered a contract by Surrey in 1989 and made his first-class debut for the county in August 1993.
 He was awarded his county cap in 1995, during a season in which he scored 1099 runs and took 21 wickets.
 He was described as an all-rounder with "aggressive batting and inventive medium-pace allsorts" and began to share captaincy duties for Surrey with Alec Stewart in 1996.
 He captained Surrey from 1997 until 2003, and led them to victory in the County Championship in 1999, 2000 and 2002.
 He went on to claim 9 trophies in his time as Surrey captain making him one of the most successful 1st class captains of all time.

 Hollioake made his England debut in two One Day International matches against Pakistan in August 1996.
 He led the England A team on their tour of Australia in 1996–97 and was man of the series in the home One Day International series against Australia in May 1997, scoring the winning runs in all three games.
 He made his test debut, playing alongside his brother Ben, against Australia in August 1997, scoring 45 runs in the first innings and taking two wickets.

 Although his test career lasted only four matches in 1997 and at the beginning of 1998, Hollioake achieved greater success in One Day Internationals, playing in 35 matches from 1996 to 1999.
 He captained the side to victory in the 1997 Sharjah Cup, England's first tournament success for ten years.
 Injuries and a loss of form saw him lose the captaincy after 14 matches.

 After 173 first-classes matches for Surrey, Hollioake retired from cricket at the end of the 2004 season.
 He made an appearance in the 2005 Asian tsunami appeal charity match, taking a hat-trick, and made a brief return to Twenty20 cricket in 2007, playing in eight matches for Essex.

 Charity work

 Following the death of his brother and Surrey and England teammate, Ben, in a car accident in 2002, Hollioake and his family established the Ben Hollioake Fund to raise funds for CHASE hospice care for children.
-In 2003 he undertook 'The Journey', walking from Edinburgh, then sailing the English channel from Brighton to Dieppe, riding from Dieppe to Gibraltar and finally rowing from Gibraltar to Tangiers.
+In 2003 he undertook 'The Journey', walking from Edinburgh to Brighton, then sailing the English channel to Dieppe, riding from Dieppe to Gibraltar and finally rowing from Gibraltar to Tangiers.
 The journey took over 2 months and raised several hundred thousand pounds for the Chase Charity.

 In 2004 Hollioake's charity broke the world record for the number of participants in a continuous 100-metre relay.
 Other fundraising projects Hollioake has been involved in include Cricket Challenge, which raises money for the Queensland-based charity Paradise Kids, where members of the public compete against stars and cricketing legends, and the Battle of the Stars charity golf day.